awesbaevdawletyar/Channel-Post/README.md

 # Channel-Post
 #Channel-Post
-#This is vacancy telegram channler post bot
+#This is vacancy telegram channel post bot